How to Become an Appraiser

 Total 225 Hours

-If you were a licensed residential appraiser before January 1, 2015 and wish to upgrade to general certification then you may satisfy the educational requirements for the Certified General credential by completing the following additional educational hours:
+If you are a licensed residential appraiser and wish to upgrade to general certification, then you may satisfy the educational requirements for the Certified General credential by completing the following additional educational hours:

 General Appraiser Market Analysis and Highest and Best Use 15 Hours